balazshevesi/clothing-webshop/README.md

 ---

+- [x] Make so that the cancel button on the stripe page brings you back to the prevous page that you were on. pretty much just need to add an argument to the goToCheckout function
 - [x] Integrate stripe
 - [x] fix error on editing listing, dunno why
 - [x] Present account info in a cleaner way, and make it editable